Punchestown Grand National Trial Preview, Tips, Runners & Trends

 Punchestown Grand National Trial Trainer Statistics

-Here are some of the top Punchestown Grand National Trial trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are the Punchestown Grand National Trial trainer statistics over the last 20 renewals for trainers who have entries in the 2026 renewal; those not listed have not had a runner.
+(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 TrainerR-W-PWinEW